markdrehmann/Git-Er-Done/README.md

 $rails db:migrate
 to create the database.

-Execute:
+To start the backend server, execute:

 $rails s

-and navigate to localhost:3000 to preview the app.
+Switch back to main directory and run:

+$open index.html

 Usage
-Usage of this Rails basic CRUD app is for the sole purposes of entertainment and interacting with a preliminary basketball scheduling app.
+Usage of this SPA is for entertainment and educational purposes.

 License
 The app is available as open source under the terms of the MIT License.

 Code of Conduct
-Everyone interacting in the Hoop It Up on Rails project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.
+Everyone interacting in the Git Er Done project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.